ShadowJonathan/Essy/README.md

 A personal site hosting platform, where you'd need nothing more than a web server, a browser, and some HTML coding skills, to create your own personal website.

-Essy works with Nginx, pointing it at the files and folders that you uploaded, and manages the rest for you :3
+Essy works with a reverse proxy, pointing it at the files and folders that you uploaded, and manages the rest for you :3

 ## Roadmap